Tina Matthews

-Christina "Tina" Matthews (born 1961 in Wellington, New Zealand) is a New Zealand author/illustrator and a puppetmaker who was born in Wellington and works in Sydney, Australia.
+Christina "Tina" Matthews (born 1961 in Wellington, New Zealand) is a New Zealand author/illustrator and a puppet maker who was born in Wellington and works in Sydney, Australia.
 She also played bass guitar in bands such as The Wide-Mouthed Frogs and The Crocodiles.

 Biography

 In 1979, Tina Matthews joined an all-girl group, The Wide Mouthed Frogs in Wellington, playing bass guitar.
 Fellow members were Jenny Morris on lead vocals, Katie Brockie on vocals, Andrea Gilkison on guitar, Bronwyn Murray on keyboards and Sally Zwartz on drums.
-In 1979 they released the track, "Some Day" for the compilation album, Home Grown Volume One'.
+In 1979 they released the track, "Some Day" for the compilation album, Home Grown Volume One.
 In 1980 they played the high-profile Sweetwaters Music Festival.
 Morris and Matthews also performed at the Sweetwaters Music Festival with the Crocodiles.
 Following the festival, The Wide Mouthed Frogs disbanded.
 In April 1980 The Crocodiles released their debut album Tears which, along with its lead single "Tears" reached No. 17 on the Recording Industry Association of New Zealand charts.
 In 1980 The Crocodiles won 'Best Group' and 'Most Promising Group' at the New Zealand Music Awards.

 Matthews began her puppet making career in 1979, working on Summer City, a community arts project run by Graeme Nesbitt for the QE II Arts Council in New Zealand.
 In 1982 Matthews moved to Sydney, where she worked with master puppet makers Ross Hill, Beverley Campbell-Jackson and Peter Chester and director Richard Bradshaw at the Marionette Theatre of Australia.
 During the 1980s Matthews honed her skills by working on the Jim Henson movie Labyrinth, starring David Bowie.
 She later worked with designer Garth Frost to fabricate the puppets for Australian ABC television programme The Ferals and produced puppets for the ABC's Bananas in Pyjamas and The Upside Down Show with The Umbilical Brothers.

 Matthews' first book, Out of the Egg, was published in Australia and New Zealand by Walker Books Australia and in the US by Houghton Mifflin Company in 2007.
 It is illustrated with Japanese woodblock prints.
 Out of the Egg is recommended in Walter E. Sawyer's Growing Up With Literature.